arnaud4d/documentation/docs/ViewPro/vpLanguageRef.md

 <!-- END REF -->

 #### Description

+The `VP RECOMPUTE FORMULAS` command <!-- REF _command_.VP_RECOMPUTE_FORMULAS.Summary -->immediately evaluates all formulas in *vpAreaName*<!-- END REF -->.
+By default, 4D automatically computes formulas when they are inserted, imported, or exported. `VP RECOMPUTE FORMULAS` allows you to force the compute at any time (e.g, in case modifications are made to the formulas or if the formulas contain calls to the database).
+The command launches the execution of the [VP FLUSH COMMANDS](#vp-flush-commands) command to execute any stored commands and clear the command buffer, then calculates all formulas in the workbook.

 In *vpAreaName*, pass the name of the 4D View Pro area.
 If you pass a name that does not exist, an error is returned.